The

 File: A sample of audio from the 66km

-been passed through the comb filter in its various modes.
+test that has been passed through the comb filter in its

 (1:08, MP3 format, 1040kB)